kneron/document_center/docs/manual_520.md

 in the beginning of section 3.2.
 You already has the `input_params.json` ready.
 You can see the detailed explanation for the input parameters in [section FAQ question 1](#1-how-to-configure-the-input_paramsjson).

-> The `input_params.json` is different from 1.0.0.
+> The `input_params.json` is different in 0.10.0.
 Please check the FAQ for new config fields or use section 3.7.3 to
 > upgrade your existed `input_params.json`.

 #### 3.2.2 Running the program